Spry LogoOpsfolio

 • Fleetfolio Threat Exposure — The reporting, dashboards, and communications layer that transforms raw findings into actionable workflows and executive insights.

-Together, they form the foundation for continuous threat exposure management — making it accessible to both non-technical users running assessments and security professionals interpreting, validating, and acting on results.
+Together, they form the foundation for continuous threat exposure management through Operational Acceptance Testing (OAT) — making it accessible to both non-technical users running assessments and security professionals interpreting, validating, and acting on results.

 • Fleetfolio Pentest provides the technical assessment engine — containerized, portable, and schedulable.